What I’m Doing Now

 Current Media

-- I’m still working my way through various “productivity“ books as research for my own writing.
-I mostly hate them.
+- I’m still working my way through various “productivity“ books as research for my own book.
+I mostly hate them, and am taking a break until 2026.

 Current Obsessive Passions